Skip to main content Skip to secondary navigation

 Suggested Course Concentrations and Sequences

-Subject to the requirements outlined above, students have flexibility in selecting their depth electives and other courses to best suit their interests.
+Subject to the requirements outlined on the A/E engineering program page in the Bulletin, students have flexibility in selecting their depth electives and other courses to best suit their interests.
 If you would like to see two suggested programs outlined, one with an emphasis on energy studies and the other on atmospheric studies, go to the 4-Year Plans page and open the A/E plans.
 Either approach provides the necessary preparation for the master’s degree program in Atmosphere/Energy.

 Instructions For Declaring Major in Engineering: Atmosphere/Energy (ENGR-BS)